Battle of Dinant

 combined arms tactics.
 Under the German system, called 'mission

-analysis', subordinates were given tasks but not told how to accomplish
+analysis' or 'mission command', subordinates were given tasks but not told how to accomplish

 them.
 This fostered independent thought, good decision making